MooersLab/modular-annotated-bibliography-typst/README.md

 Until the day that I create a template project for the typst universe, you will have to copy the contents of each file into files within your project folder on typst.
 Due to this labor, I kept this template to a minimum.

-1. Download the zip file
+1. Download the mab.zip file (mab stands for modular annotated bibliography).
-2. Uncompress it
+2. Unzip it.
 3. Upload the files to a new project on the [typst.app](https://typst.app/).
 4. Open the main.typ file.
 The PDF should appear.
 If not, refresh the browser window.